 • Save

-Now, we already knew that we had 10 missing values in this column.
-Of course, when we are dealing with collected data we may not know this and, this, will let us know how many missing values there are in a specific column.
-In the next section, we will not count the number of times a value appears in a column in R. Next we will rather count the relative frequencies of unique values in a column.
+We already knew we had ten missing values in this column.
+Of course, when dealing with collected data, we may not know this and, thus, will let us know how many missing values there are in a specific column.
+In the next section, we will not count the number of times a value appears in a column in R. Next; we will instead count the relative frequencies of unique values in a column.

-Another thing we can do, now, when we know how to count unique values in a column in R’s dataframe is to calculate the relative frequencies of unique values.
+Another thing we can do, now that we know how to count unique values in a column in R’s dataframe is to calculate the relative frequencies of unique values.
 Here’s how we can calculate the relative frequencies of men and women in the dataset:

 table(df$sex)/length(df$sex)Code language: PHP (php)

 In the code chunk above, we used the table() function as in the first example.
 We added something to get the relative frequencies of the factors (i.e., men and women).
-In the example, above, we used the length() function to get the total number of observations.
+In the example above, we used the length() function to get the total observations.
 We used this to calculate the relative frequency.
-This may be useful if we not only want to count the occurrences but want to know e.g. what percentage of the sample that are male and female.
+This may be useful if we want to count the occurrences and want to know, e.g., what percentage of the male and female sample.

 How to Count the Number of Times a Value Appears in a Column in R with dplyr